60th anniversary of the People's Republic of China: Preparations

-40 million potted flowers, supplied by the state-owned Beijing Flowers & Trees Corp., were put in place in Beijing streets, approximately 5 million of which have been planted along the east–west axis of Chang'an Avenue, also known as 'Avenue of Eternal Peace'.
-Flowers in Tiananmen Square were under 24-hour surveillance; Beijing Jinggong Red Flag factory is producing 2 million national flags for the celebrations.
+40 million potted flowers, supplied by the state-owned Beijing Flowers & Trees Corp., were put in place in Beijing streets, approximately 5 million of which have been planted along the east–west axis of Chang'an Avenue, also known as the 'Avenue of Eternal Peace'.
+Flowers in Tiananmen Square were under 24-hour surveillance; Beijing Jinggong Red Flag factory began producing 2 million national flags for the celebrations.
 In Tiananmen Square itself, 56 "pillars of national unity" – each one symbolizing the 56 ethnic groups in China – were erected, with each containing fireworks for the night event on 1 October.
 800,000 volunteers controlled crowds and maintained order while a further 30,000 provided translation services at subway and bus stations.

 Mosquitoes, rats, flies, and cockroaches were the targets of professional exterminators – four unannounced night-time sweeps were carried out around Tiananmen Square in Beijing, including in the Forbidden City complex.
 The public was encouraged to support the eradication through red slogan banners along Beijing streets and alleys, in what The Times said was reminiscent of the Four Pests campaign.
 One of these slogans read: "Eradicate the four pests, stress hygiene.
 Cleanly, cleanly welcome National Day!"

 Tiananmen Square was sealed off for the day on 29 August for the first rehearsals.
 Tens of thousands of fully costumed performers rehearsed on 16 September.
-The military also prepared, with several hundred vehicles rolling down Chang'an Avenue on 6 September. parts of Beijing were closed down on 18 September for the final rehearsals of the anniversary parade.
+The military also prepared, with several hundred vehicles rolling down Chang'an Avenue on 6 September.
+Parts of Beijing were closed down on 18 September for the final rehearsals of the anniversary parade.
 Police cleared streets and office buildings on the main roadways near Tiananmen Square from noon onwards for rehearsals that evening.
-State media went into overdrive, for example, highlighting how thousands of troops spent four months drilling to march in step on a mock practice ground with scale model of Chang'an Avenue - complete with the leadership reviewing stand.
+State media went into overdrive; for example, highlighting how thousands of troops spent four months drilling to march in step on a mock practice ground with scale model of Chang'an Avenue, complete with the leadership reviewing stand.
 Following disruptions caused by the drills, which shut down roads and large parts of the Beijing Subway, Xinhua News Agency announced that the final rehearsal parade, scheduled for 26 September, was called off.